 Some permits do not require extensive review and only require review from Building Safety staff.
 These can generally be turned around in one to three working days.
-These include permits for demolition, emergency repairs, reroofing, like-for-like replacement of finishes and equipment, construction trailers, foster care, work-after-hours, and permits for the placement of a mobile home in an established park or replacement of an existing mobile home.
+These include permits for demolition, emergency repairs, like-for-like replacement of finishes and equipment, construction trailers, foster care, and work-after-hours.

 Small Project Permits

 Seemingly uncomplicated projects may require plan submittal and review from multiple disciplines.
 Small project permits can often be issued more quickly than other permits; estimate around 10 working days.
-Examples of small projects include signs, temporary use permits, additions of less than 500 square feet, accessory structures, interior remodel, or tenant up-fits of existing units.
+Examples of small projects include signs, temporary use permits, or tenant up-fits of existing units.